 The Commitment to Learning Award, presented by Arni's Restaurant, is awarded to a young person who has demonstrated an ongoing commitment to their learning in one or more subjects.
 By serving as a mentor or by directly teaching others, this young person encourages their peers to develop a commitment to learning.

-Irene Bhunia from West Lafayette High School was the 2022 Commitment to Learning Award recipient.
+Emily Bulthuis from Crossing School Frankfort was the 2023 Commitment to Learning Award recipient.